-King Solomon had half a heart after God unlike his father David who had a whole heart after God.
+1 Kings 2:1-46.
+King Solomon had half a heart after God, unlike his father David who had a whole heart after God.

 Hebrew name for Solomon means: peace.

-Solomon used other names at times like the teacher in Ecclesiastes and Agur in Proverbs whose Hebrew name means collector.
+Solomon used other names at times, like the Teacher in Ecclesiastes and Agur in Proverbs.
+Aqur, the Hebrew name means: collector.

-As King, Solomon, had a visit from the Queen of Sheba and also used a sword to solve a difficult case of two women, as one had lost her baby by death.
-Also his other claims to fame were building the Temple in Jerusalem and the wisest man in the Bible.
+As King, Solomon had a visit from the Queen of Sheba and also used a sword to solve a difficult case of two women, as one had lost her baby by death.
+His other claims to fame were building the Temple in Jerusalem and being known as the wisest man in the world.

 David Instructs Solomon – Solomon’s Throne Established

 2:1 As David’s time to die approached, he addressed his son Solomon with these words:

 2“ I’m headed down the road that everyone who lives on earth travels, so be strong and demonstrate that you’re a grown man 3 by keeping the charge that the LORD your God entrusted to you.
 Live life his way, keep his statutes, his commands, his ordinances, and his testimonies, just as they’re written down in the Law of Moses, so that you may succeed in everything you do and wherever you go, 4 and so that the LORD may fulfill his promise that he spoke about me when he said, ‘If your sons pay attention to how they live by walking truthfully in my presence with all their heart and with all their soul, you will never lack a man on the throne of Israel.’